Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

-    From pinecone bird feeders to gratitude jars, not to mention all the Halloween and Thanksgiving crafts ideas out there-you will never run out of artsy-craftsy projects to do with kids of all ages this fall!
+From pine cone bird feeders to gratitude jars, not to mention all the Halloween and Thanksgiving crafts ideas out there- you will never run out of artsy-craftsy projects to do with kids of all ages this autumn season!

 38. Visit Trader Joe’s

-They’ve also got it going on when n it comes to all things pumpkin spice, cinnamon, maple, and the like.
+They’ve also got it going on regarding pumpkin spice, cinnamon, maple, etc.

-I loved this article: 30+ Trader Joe finds this fall.
+I loved this article: 30+ Trader Joe’s finds this fall.